 In total, projections show demand for roughly 16,000 owner units and 8,000 rental units in Carpentersville, East Dundee, Elgin, and West Dundee by 2040.
-This future demand could increase the number of rental units in all four communities relative to the number of ownership units, a possibility that highlights the growing interest in renting among households of all incomes and ages.
-Some owner units may become rental units, a process that may be facilitated by the current supply of foreclosures and vacant homes.
+This future demand could increase the number of rental units in all four communities relative to the number of ownership units, a possibility that highlights the growing interest in renting among households of all income and age ranges.
+It is also possible that some owner units may become rental units, a process that may be facilitated by the current supply of foreclosures and vacant homes.